mcmire/dotfiles/README.md

 If you're using my [dotfiles][dotfiles], you're good to go here.
 Otherwise, you'll want to keep in mind that you can use `nvim` to start Neovim.
-Since this is non-standard, I recommend adding a couple of aliases to your shell:
+Since this is non-standard, it's recommended you add a couple of aliases to your shell:

     alias vim="nvim"
     alias vi="nvim"